gbapeter/Customers-Churn-Analysis-with-SQL/README.md

 ON customer_churn.customerid = payment_delay_groups.customerid
 GROUP BY "payment delay distribution"
 ```
-The churn rate was observed to be highest (77%) among users that make very late payments (payment delay between 21 and 30 days), followed by users with moderately late payments (payment delay between 11 and 20 days) and least in user's with just late payments (payment delay between 0 and 10 days).
+The churn rate was observed to be highest (77%) among users that make very late payments (payment delay between 21 and 30 days), followed by users with moderately late payments (payment delay between 11 and 20 days) and least in users with just late payments (payment delay between 0 and 10 days).
 This implies that the possibility of churning increases with an increase in delay of making payments.
 This issue can be addressed by offering flexible subscription options to help users make payments at more convenient times to reduce delay.
 Also, the subscription fee can be revised if it is perceived to be too high especially compared to competitors.
 ## Churn Rate by Subscription Type
 Here is the query I used to find the churn rate by subscription type.
 ```SQL